gasduster99/sppComp/try1/try1_2.md

 ## Priors

-To complete the bayesian formulation of this model priors are expressed in a largly diffuse manner.
+To complete the bayesian formulation of this model, priors are expressed in a largly diffuse manner.

 $$\beta_0 \propto 1$$